prmr/JetUML/doc/index.md

 ## Introduction

 JetUML is a simple UML editor developed exclusively as a pure-Java desktop application.
-It's main goal is to make the creation of simple UML diagrams as fast as possible, for classroom or professional use.
+Its main goal is to make the creation of simple UML diagrams as fast as possible, for classroom or professional use.

 This project is originally based on the [Violet Project](http://www.horstmann.com/violet/).
 However, it was evolved from the original project prior to the [2.0 Release](http://alexdp.free.fr/violetumleditor/page.php) to retain the focus on the minimalist approach.
 The new name, JetUML, reflects the focus on the primary concern of the project: to support fast diagramming.